Understanding Defamation of Character Arizona

-Defamation is any statement that harms a person’s reputation.
+Defamation occurs when a statement is published that harms a person’s reputation.
 You can sue a person or a business if you think they seriously damaged your reputation with a defamatory statement or comment.
 However, you should keep in mind that going to court will have certain expenses and you will have to spend a lot of time on it.
-That is why you should first consider sending a Cease and Desist Letter to the person who made the defamatory statement.
+That is why you should first consider sending a cease and desist letter to the person who made the defamatory statement.

 Elements to Know About Defamation of Character Laws in Arizona

 The tort of defamation includes two categories: